martijnhoekstra/ensime-sublime/README.md

 ## Troubleshooting

-If you find that some features of Ensime are not working properly (i.e. Go To Definition or Error Highlighting), then check the `Line Endings` setting in Sublime Text 2.
+If you find that some features of Ensime are not working properly (i.e. Go To Definition or Error Highlighting), then check the `Line Endings` setting in Sublime Text.
 On Windows, the line endings is set to `Windows` by default.
 Simply change this setting to `Unix` by going to `View > Line Endings` and selecting `Unix`.

 ## Contacts